-In a previous post, we discussed the importance of choosing the right entity type for your boutique retail business (if you missed it – you can go back and read it here) In this post, I hinted at the benefits of having an S Corp structure in your business, but we’re going to dive in a little deeper today!
+In a previous post, we discussed the importance of choosing the right entity type for your boutique retail business (if you missed it – you can go back and read it here).
+In that post, I hinted at the benefits of having an S Corp structure in your business, but we’re going to dive in a little deeper today!

 Once your business begins to grow & become more profitable, it may be time to look at the benefits of an S Corp structure.
 This post will break down what that means, some things to consider, and how to become an S Corp retail business.